 7. A root canal should not hurt.
 Local anesthesia prevents you from feeling the pain of the procedure.

-11. You may think you don’t need a root canal because your tooth pain has subsided.
-This does not mean your tooth has healed.
+11. You may think you don’t need a root canal because your tooth pain has subsided – this does not mean your tooth has healed.
 As the pulp inside the tooth becomes more infected, it eventually dies, causing the pain to subside.
 You still need to treat the area to prevent it from becoming more dangerous to your health.

 12. You might be sore after the procedure.
 Be careful not to put too much strain on the tooth for a few days.
 You can typically alleviate the pain with an over the counter painkiller.
 Ask your dentist if you think you may need something stronger.

 13. Proper after-care is essential.
-If your dentist in Albuquerque has given you a temporary filling, you will get a permanent crown later.
+If your dentist has given you a temporary filling, you will get a permanent crown later.
 In this case, you need to protect the temporary filling, which is at risk of fracturing.
 Try to avoid chewing or biting with it until you get your permanent crown.

 14. A root canal should never need to be redone.
 However, the dental crown will likely need to be replaced after 10-15 years.